-- a.
-Mobile arresting gear can be installed on a temporary basis (i.e., for an air show) to provide hook-equipped aircraft with an arresting gear to use in case of emergency.
-ACC/A3TA builds an annual schedule for air shows that require a temporary arresting gear to host the USAF, USN, or USMC hook-equipped aircraft.
-For scheduling or technical installation questions, contact the ACC/A3TA temporary arresting gear scheduler.
-(See contact information in Atch 11). - b.
-F-22, F-16: When utilized, temporary arresting gear may be either a USAF or ANG-installed cable (not a net or a web) arresting system with a BAK-12 rotary brake Expeditionary (EXPED) or equivalent system or Mobile Aircraft Arresting System (MAAS), or a Marine-installed M-31 Expeditionary Arresting Gear System (EAGS). - c.
-F-35: When utilized, temporary arresting gear must be a USAF or ANG-installed cable (not a net or a web) arresting system with a BAK-12 rotary brake system or equivalent.
-The USAF F-35A is not certified to use the Marine-installed M-31 system.
+- 3. After official demonstration team schedule publishing and being contacted by the airshow organizer, will identify potential MAAS installation teams, provide organizers with team contact information. - 4.
+If required, provide organizers with contact information of all suitable certifying aircraft in their region of the country. - f.
+F-22, F-16: arresting gear may be either a USAF or ANG-installed cable (not a net or a web) arresting system with a BAK-12 rotary brake or equivalent system or a Marine-installed M-31 Expeditionary Arresting Gear System (EAGS). - g.
+F-35: arresting gear must be a USAF or ANG-installed cable (not a net or a web) arresting system with a BAK-12 rotary brake system or equivalent.
+The USAF F-35A is not certified to use the Marine-installed M-31 EAGS. - h.
+MAAS Certification: It is the responsibility of airshow organizers to secure certification of a MAAS system prior to demonstration team arrival.
+A3TA will assist airshow organizers with contacting potential volunteer units to secure a MAAS certifier.
+BAK-12 MAAS systems must be certified by an aircraft engagement prior to being considered "in service".
+The M-31 MAAS system does not have this requirement, as it is self-certifying.